Chores: In College vs. At Home (ft. potential dorm life hints)

 - Grocery shopping

-But!
-If you are so inclined, the Hanover Co-op is a darling, super well stocked grocery store less than a mile from campus.
+If you are so inclined, the Hanover Co-op is a sweet, well stocked grocery store less than a mile from campus.
 It's a beautiful walk and there's also a bus that can turn the fifteen minutes into barely five.
 It's an excellent place to stock up on snacks, which as far as I am concerned are a must, and things like tea and hot cocoa which are simpler to get in the middle of the night from the comfort of your dorm.